International-Data-Spaces-Association/InformationModel/examples/rdf validation using shacl/README.md

 The IDS Information Model is a domain-agnostic RDF/OWL ontology and an essential agreement shared by the participants and components of the International Data Space (IDS).
 Participants of the IDS use the RDF vocabulary provided by the Information Model as their common language within the IDS.
 To ensure the correct usage and understanding of the vocabulary, validation structures are provided in the Shapes Constraint Language (SHACL).
 These so-called SHACL shape graphs can be used to validate self-generated RDF statements against the Information Model and check if, e.g,:
 - a Connector's self-description is valid
-- a ids:Resource is described using the right IDS terms
+- an `ids:Resource` is described using the right IDS terms
 - a HTTP multipart message provides the necessary information

 The SHACL shapes can be found in the [testing](../testing) subdirectory of the IDS Information Model.